 Our Christian Core Values

 Our school core Christian values underpin all that we do here at St Mary's.
 The children all believe in and know these values as we talk a lot about values within the school.
 In fact, the children are taught to identify how both themselves and others demonstrate the core Christian values in the work that they do in school.
 This is then celebrated in our Friday 'Celebration Assembly'.
-You can find our Christian Core Values in numerous places around these school, in our reception area and in all of our classrooms.
+You can find our core Christian Values in numerous places around these school, in our reception area and in all of our classrooms.
 We even have a small group of children called 'Deep Thinkers' who discuss our values at depth with both our Headteacher as well as our Governors Ethos Committee.
 The core Christian values that we believe in and work towards are:

 If you want to see these in action then come and visit us, see what we can do.